Branching and merging

 Summary

-Let us pause for a moment and recapitulate what we have just learned:
+Let us pause for a moment and recap what we have learned:

 git merge <name> # merge branch <name> (to current branch)